Navid200/xDrip/docs/Nightscout/NS_Install.md

 <br/>
 <br/>

-After step 1 is completed, to proceed with installation, choose item 2 on the menu "noip.com association" and enter.
+After phase 1 is completed, to proceed with installation, choose item 3 on the menu "Installation Phase 2" and enter.
 You will be asked to login.
 ![](./images/Terminal.png)
 To log in, use the email address and password you used to register for noip.com.